1. Discover project structure

 List available simulators first:

-flowdeck simulator list --platform iOS --available-only
+flowdeck simulator list -P iOS -A

 “Build failed”